 The R\'{e}nyi entropy with arbitrary real order $\gamma$ is given by

-In Fig. $4$ the temperature dependence of the R\'{e}nyi entropy is plotted when $\alpha = 0$ (Fig. $4$(a)) and $\alpha = 0.01$ (Fig. $4$(b)) with choosing when $\hbar = m = \omega = k_B = 1$.
-When $\alpha = 0$, the the R\'{e}nyi entropies with various $\gamma$ exhibit increasing behavior with increasing temperature.
-With increasing the order $\gamma$ the entropy decreases gradually and eventually approaches to blue dotted line, which corresponds to $\gamma = \infty$.
+In Fig. 3 the temperature dependence of the R\'{e}nyi entropy is plotted when $\alpha = 0$ (Fig. 3(a)) and $\alpha = 0.01$ (Fig. 3(b)) with choosing $\hbar = m = \omega = k_B = 1$.
+When $\alpha = 0$, the R\'{e}nyi entropies with various $\gamma$ exhibit increasing behavior with increasing temperature.
+With increasing the order $\gamma$ the entropy decreases gradually in the whole range of $T$ and eventually approaches to blue dotted line, which corresponds to $\gamma = \infty$.
 When $\alpha = 0.01$, however, the behavior of the R\'{e}nyi entropy is drastically changed at large temperature region.
 In this region the entropies exhibit decreasing behavior in temperature.
-Furthermore, with increasing the order $\gamma$ it increases and approaches to the blue dotted line.
+Furthermore, with increasing the order $\gamma$ it increases and approaches to the blue dotted line in this region.
 We do not exactly know how to interpret this extraordinary behavior physically.